Dogs

 Italian Maremma, b.
 2020

 Scout was gifted to us by Ranger’s Rescue, another animal sanctuary, as a thank you to H&S for helping them with the rescue of three pregnant pigs, which resulted in the birth of seventeen piglets.
 Scout is the most playful of the guardians and can sometimes become distracted while looking for someone to love on.
-He is not assigned to any particular area of the farm as a permanent guardian yet but Renee has high hopes for him.
+He currently guards our parking lot.

 Sponsored by Brianna